-To be more specific we model the migration market as follows.
-The demand comes from workers, who choose to work in the foreign country or in the origin country, weighing the benefits of higher wages in foreign countries against migration costs.
+To be more specific, in our model the demand comes from workers who choose to work in the foreign country or in the origin country, weighing the benefits of higher wages in foreign countries against migration costs.
 Migration price is determined by smugglers who maximise their profits.
 Policies shape the market structure.
-They may reinforce the market power of the smugglers by increasing their costs to operate and hence their prices, or force them to propose lower prices to compete with the migration visas on sale.
-We will see that neither traditional repressive measures nor more "innovative" pricing tools through the sale of migration visas are satisfactory policies.
+They may reinforce the market power of the smugglers by increasing their costs to operate and hence their prices, or force them to propose lower prices to compete with the visas on sale.
+We will see that neither traditional repressive measures nor more "innovative" pricing tools through the sale of visas are satisfactory policies.
 The former help to control migration flows but, far from suppressing smugglers, they may even increase their market power and the price paid by the migrants for their service.
 The latter help to eradicate smugglers' activities at the cost of substantially increasing migration flows.
-The paper then explores how a combination of these measures may be effective at eradicating smugglers and controlling migration flows, without necessarily increasing the budget deficit.
-Finally, using our model and estimates from previous studies on Chinese migration to the US, we calibrate the price of visas, which would drive smugglers out of business.
-This price varies between around \$18000 when the risk of deportation for illegal migrants is low (around 20%) and around \$50000 in case of high risk (around 70%).
-This result illustrates the importance of combining repression and legalisation to control demand: with a high level of repression leading to high risk of deportation for illegal migrants it is easier for the government to apply a high price for the visas, which will eliminate smugglers.
-In practice repression can take different forms and target different groups: the smugglers, the illegal migrants or the firms which employ them.
-Our simulations show that to implement legalisation without increasing migration flows, a government would need to increase by more than three times the marginal costs for smugglers to operate compared to its level under the statusquo.
-Alternatively this would require increasing the probability of deportation or enforcing firms' controls to reduce migrants' expected earnings to around 40% those of workers with the same skills employed in the legal sector of the economy.
-Several reasons why effective combinations of pricing and repression instruments have not yet been implemented to eradicate human smuggling are then discussed with the policy implications of the paper.
+The paper then explores how a combination of these measures may be effective at eradicating human smuggling and controlling migration flows, without necessarily increasing the budget deficit.

+To illustrate the importance of combining repression and legalisation to control demand we calibrate the price of visas, which would drive smugglers out of business.
+Using our model and estimates from previous studies on Chinese migration to the US, this price varies between around \$18000 when the risk of deportation for illegal migrants is low (i.e., 20%) and around \$50000 in case of high risk (i.e., 70%).
+With a high risk of deportation for illegal migrants it is easier for the government to apply a high price for the visas, which will eliminate smugglers.
+Several reasons why such combinations of pricing and repression instruments have not yet been implemented are discussed with the policy implications of the paper.